Gums: Color

 Healthy gums usually have a color that has been described as "coral pink".
 Other colours like red, white, and blue can signify inflammation (gingivitis) or pathology.
 Smoking or drug use can cause discoloring as well (such as "meth mouth").
 Although described as the colour coral pink, variation in colour is possible.
 This can be the result of factors such as: thickness and degree of keratinization of the epithelium, blood flow to the gums, natural pigmentation of the skin, disease, and medications.

 Since the colour of the gums can vary, uniformity of colour is more important than the underlying color itself.
 Excess deposits of melanin can cause dark spots or patches on the gums (melanin gingival hyperpigmentation), especially at the base of the interdental papillae.
 Gum depigmentation (aka gum bleaching) is a procedure used in cosmetic dentistry to remove these discolorations.

 Contour

 Healthy gums have a smooth curved or scalloped appearance around each tooth.
 Healthy gums fill and fit each space between the teeth, unlike the swollen gum papilla seen in gingivitis or the empty interdental embrasure seen in periodontal disease.
 Healthy gums hold tight to each tooth in that the gum surface narrows to "knife-edge" thin at the free gingival margin.
 On the other hand, inflamed gums have a "puffy" or "rolled" margin.

 Texture

-Healthy gums have a firm texture that is resistant to movement, and the surface texture often exhibits surface stippling.
+Healthy gums have a firm texture that is resistant to movement, and the surface texture often exhibits surface stippling, demonstrating an orange-peel like texture.
 Unhealthy gums, on the other hand, are often swollen and less firm.
-Healthy gums have an orange-peel like texture to it due to the stippling.